jamie-brannan/hundred-days-swiftui/ch03__startingSwiftUi/day020__notes.md

 }
 ```

-> ZStack doesn’t have the concept of spacing because the views overlap, but it does have alignment.
-So, if you have one large thing and one small thing inside your ZStack, you can make both views align to the top like this: ZStack(alignment: .top) {.
+> `ZStack` **doesn’t have the concept of spacing because the views overlap**, but it does have alignment.
+So, if you have one large thing and one small thing inside your `ZStack`, you can make both views align to the top like this: `ZStack(alignment: .top) {`.
 >
-> ZStack draws its contents from top to bottom, back to front.
-This means if you have an image then some text ZStack will draw them in that order, placing the text on top of the image.
+> `ZStack` draws its contents from top to bottom, back to front.
+This means if you have an image then some text `ZStack` will draw them in that order, placing the text on top of the image.
 >
 > Try placing several horizontal stacks inside a single vertical stack – can you make a 3x3 grid?

+:tada: *Yes!
+Did it! :)*

 ## :three:  [Colors and frames](https://www.hackingwithswift.com/books/ios-swiftui/colors-and-frames)